MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMSecurityScope.md

 ```

 ## DESCRIPTION
-The **Remove-CMSecurityScope** cmdlet removes a security scope from Microsoft System Center Configuration Manager.
+The **Remove-CMSecurityScope** cmdlet removes a security scope from Configuration Manager.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.